jmrphy/media_civil_war/media_civil_war.md

     media density is non-stationary (p = 0.75 and p = 0.1,
     respectively).
 See the Appendix for details.

+[^4]: Of course, there is no way to know *a priori* how many people need
+    access to mass media technologies before they constitute a mass public network and therefore the categorical presence of a mass communications system.
+In any event, the question is pursued empirically below.
+At this stage, it suffices simply to note the contention that very low levels of mass media density do not reflect the positive presence of a mass communications capacity.

-[^4]: It stands to reason that the same logic characterizes the
+[^5]: It stands to reason that the same logic characterizes the
     incentives of incumbents, as each increase in mass media density up to that threshold also increases the utility of defeating insurgencies relative to stepping down or sharing power, thus